Skip to Content

 You don’t know what their home is like.
 It could be completely destroyed.
 And a kid may not understand that.
 Young kids may not really understand much of what’s going on.
 So a small toy can be a huge comfort.

 But, I also read something where tens of thousands of teddy bears get donated after tragedies.
 And that’s just too many to distribute.
-So, as much as it breaks your heart to think of kids without stuffed animals, it might not be the best donation item.
+So, as much as it breaks your heart to think of kids without stuffed animals, your donation money will be better spent on other items.

 Three boxes of cereal.